 Now, we will add a blank behavior.
-From the drop down menu at the top of the screen, find “Create” then “Behaviors” then “Blank Behavior”.
+From the drop down menu at the top of the screen, find “Create,” then “Behaviors,” and then “Blank Behavior.”
 Click this menu item, and you should see a new behavior appear below the “Battery 1” in the Hierarchy.
 This behavior will contain our xAPI code.
 Click it to select it, as below.